Maksymilian-Plywaczyk/inpost-recruitment-task/README.md

 ## TODO LIST
 **Task1**
  - [x] For a given model, check whether it is a laptop or a computer desktop.
-Then calculate the "cost-effectiveness ratio," which is represented by the equation inn the result, add the model name.
+Then calculate the "cost-effectiveness ratio", which is represented by the equation inn the result, add the model name.
 <p align="center">
 $wskaźnik = {{ram + hd \over price} * speed}$